Young Artists Program

 Side-by-side performances with professionals

-Salastina musicians coach students not only by talking at them, but also by playing in ensembles with them -- a rarity at the pre-college level.
-Each student has the opportunity to perform on a Salastina main series performance, playing in groups consisting mostly of professional players.
+Salastina musicians coach students not only by talking at them, but also by playing in ensembles with them.
+Each student has the opportunity to perform on at least two Salastina main series performances, playing in groups consisting mostly of professional players.

 Admittance into the program also grants access to Salastina's rehearsals and performances.
 In this way, the students familiarize themselves with not only the repertoire, but also with the inner workings and results of the professional rehearsal process.